Synthetically-Generated Text

 • It can (often) involve the use of prompting, where specific prompts guide the Large Language Model in generating text that aligns with the desired output.

-• It can serve multiple purposes, including Natural Language Processing (NLP), Data Augmentation, Knowledge Distillation, and the creation of synthetic datasets for training and evaluation of Machine Learning Models.
+• It can support Natural Language Processing (NLP), Data Augmentation, Knowledge Distillation, and the creation of synthetic datasets for training and evaluation of Machine Learning Models.

-• It can be used to improve the performance of models in tasks such as Few-Shot Learning by providing additional context through synthetic input-output examples.
+• It can improve the performance of models in tasks such as Few-Shot Learning by providing additional context through synthetic input-output examples.

 • It can also be employed in Knowledge Distillation to distill the knowledge of a compute-intensive transformer into a more compact model, achieving state-of-the-art performance on benchmarks such as the GLUE Benchmark.

-• The quality of synthetically generated text can be enhanced through techniques like adversarial training, where the goal is to make the synthetic text indistinguishable from real text to a classifier.
+• The quality of synthetically generated text can be enhanced through Adversarial Training, where the goal is to make the synthetic text indistinguishable from real text to a classifier.

 • ...